logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/statistics.md

 * **Correlation**: If enabled, Hopsworks computes the Pearson correlation between features of numerical data type within a feature group.
 By default correlation is disabled.

 * **Exact Statistics**: Exact statistics are an enhancement of the descriptive statistics that provide an exact count of distinctive values, entropy, uniqueness and distinctiveness of the value of a feature.
 These statistics are more expensive to compute as they take into consideration all the values and they don't use approximations.
 By default they are disabled.

 When statistics are enabled, they are computed every time new data is written into the *offline* storage of a feature group.
 Statistics are then displayed on the Hopsworks UI and users can track how data has changed over time.

 ## Prerequisites

 Before you begin this guide we suggest you read the [Feature Group](../../../concepts/fs/feature_group/fg_overview.md) concept page to understand what a feature group is and how it fits in the ML pipeline.
 We also suggest you familiarize with the APIs to [create a feature group](./create.md).

 ## Enable statistics when creating a feature group

 As mentioned above, by default only descriptive statistics are enabled when creating a feature group.
 To enable histograms, correlations or exact statistics the `statistics_config` configuration parameter can be provided in the create statement.

 The `statistics_config` parameter takes a dictionary with the keys: `enabled`, `correlations`, `histograms` and `exact_uniqueness` and, as values, a boolean to describe whether or not to compute the specific class of statistics.

 Additionally it is possible to restrict the statistics computation to only a subset of columns.
 This is configurable by adding a `columns` key to the `statistics_config` parameter.
 The key should contain the list of columns for which to compute statistics.
 By default the value is empty list `[]` and the statistics are computed for all columns in the feature group.

 === "Python"

     ```python
-    fg = feature_store.create_feature_group(name="weather",
+    weather_fg = feature_store.get_or_create_feature_group(name="weather",
         version=1,
         description="Weather Features",
         online_enabled=True,